kjhoerr/submelon.dev/README.md

 ## Description

-This is a static site generated and enabled using GatsbyJS.
-All sources including CSS were produced solely by the author, Kevin Hoerr.
+This is a static site that is not generated (anymore).
+All sources except for the brand icons were produced solely by the author, Kevin Hoerr.

-## History

-This was originally a purely static site (no JS/TS) that has morphed to permit use of newer technologies and integrations for the ease of updating.
-There are no server integrations outside of serving static assets.
-At present, this site does not make use of any scripting features to enable any actual front-end features.
-The components are built in ReactJS and compiled using the GatsbyJS framework.

 ## License